- A tour of Hawaii’s biggest island highlighting its natural wonders. Experience the diverse range of ecosystems and climate zones of the island

 How much hiking do we do?

-A: We will have couple easy hikes over short distance in this tour.
+A: We will have a couple easy hikes over a short distance on this tour.
 Total hike distance is about a mile.

-How long do you stop at Volcanoes National Park
+How long do we stop at Volcanoes National Park?

 A: We stop at multiple attractions within the park for a total time of about 1.5 hours

 Do we get to swim at the black sand beach or waterfalls on this tour?